Apply for a Grant

 COMMUNITY PRiorities

-This cycle responds to all needs in Charlevoix County, plus health needs, and the organizations that make that work possible.
-All proposals from eligible non-profit partners are welcome.
+This cycle responds to a wide variety of needs in Charlevoix County and the organizations that make that work possible.
+All proposals from eligible nonprofit partners are welcome.
 Review these grant guidelines for full details.

 Ashley Cousens